CristianICS/lidar-daynight-comparison/README.md

 * Confirm the correct mission times for the Alfred leaf off flights.
 * Add peer-reviewed references on atmospheric effects on LiDAR intensity.
 * Add met station characteristics
+* Run tests to see how many NA data we have with different buffer thresholds
+* Check how decimal places have the coordinates we're using to filter the duplicated points
+* Do the tests by site, time and flight altitude, for example, on test for Alfred 40m day vs night
+* kruskal wallace - bonneferoni correction (corrects for doing multiple tests)

 ## References